ryanatkn/react-typescript-closing-the-loop/README.md

 There are a lot of
 [great resources](https://staltz.com/unidirectional-user-interface-architectures.html)
-that explain unidirectional data flow, and some basic understanding is important for the rest of this post.
+that explain unidirectional data flow, and some basic understanding is important for the rest of this article.
-The gist is that it describes how data can flow through a client application in a circular one-way loop - starting with some state, then building the views from that data, then reacting to user input events on the views, which triggers business logic to update the state, then re-drawing the views with the new state, and continuing on in a loop.
+The gist is that it describes how data can flow through a client application in a circular one-way loop - starting with some state, then building the UI views from that data, then reacting to user input events on the views, which triggers business logic to update the state, then re-drawing the views with the new state, and continuing on in a loop.